Renemzadi45/react-12-challenge/README.md

 * it is passed to `TabSelector`,
 * the method allowing to change `activeId` is in the right place

-lien netlify du site : https://elated-bartik-e85620.netlify.com
+lien netlify de l'app : https://elated-bartik-e85620.netlify.com